Nevenall/Shift-X/src/System/00 Quickstart.md

 ### Stunts

 Heros have a whole extra way to push themselves and that is with stunts.
 Stunts are basically any way of using your powerset that it doens't currently allow, but fits narratively.
 This could be adding a new power temporaraly, or changing how an existing power works.
 Stunts typically last for a scene.
 Which may, or may not, corrispond to a current action sequence.

+## Into the Action

+This is a section for taking actions and how powers affect that, and also additional complications that can occur, namely, adding engagement dice.
+And powers getting overtaxed or shutdown.

+Also want to know about the GM spending villiany dice for things like villain "flashbacks" and contingincy plans, and also to escape.

+## Transitions

+common transition activities.
+Healing rolls, relationship rolls, gather info.
+Other stuff, gathering new resources.

+## Making Heroes

+7 action dots.
+Max 2 to start.
+7 threat of powers.
+Max 3.
+1 Ability.
+3 dots of relationships, 1 must be an NPC.
+Also they are symetric, so if you choose someone and they also choose you, you both get a 2.

+Writing powers.

 ### Types